Office Hours: Monday - Friday 7am - 5pm (online payments available 24/7)

 to find alternative transportation to campus during the first two weeks.
 Check the

-- Try to avoid driving on campus drive around the north side of campus, by the Sorensen
+- Try to avoid driving on College Drive around the north side of campus, by the Sorensen

 Center and Library.
 This area will be very crowded due to the construction on campus.